Onlineberatung/onlineBeratung-videoService/readme.md

 # Caritas Online-Beratung VideoService

-With the help of the VideoService it is possible for consultants to stop and initiate (Jitsi) videocalls (via the VideoBackend).
-It handles the creation of JSON web tokens to authorize askers and consultants (with moderator privilege).
-These token also define the duration validity and as well provide guest links for anonymous users to join the call.
+The VideoService handles the creation of JSON web tokens to authorize users for a (Jitsi) videocall via the VideoBackend.
+These tokens contain the username for registered users and moderators, the URL to join the call, the validity period of the token as well as a guest link URL for moderators with which anonymous users can join the call.
+Furthermore it handles the notifications of an incoming call and provides an action to reject incoming calls.

 ## Help and Documentation
 In the project [documentation](https://caritasdeutschland.github.io/documentation/docs/setup/setup-backend) you'll find information for setting up and running the project.